Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: In-context Learning Capabilities of Mamba

 In this section, we demonstrate that Mamba can be trained from scratch to perform various ICL tasks.
-Furthermore, we identify specific tasks in which one model performs better than the other and vice versa.
+Furthermore, we identify specific tasks in which one model performs better than others and vice versa, given the same amount of computation resources measured in terms of its total floating point operations (FLOPs) used in training.